pffmachado/TclHdl/README.md

 tests are being carried out on Windows 10.
 ModelSim support to Vivado is now available as well as the integration with VUnit framework.
+Microsemi Libero (tested on version 2022.3) is now supported.
+FlexLM handler on Linux hosts is now provided however it needs to be properly supported inside of tclhdl.

 - [x] Intel Quartus
 - [x] Xilinx ISE